 Third Party Billing Surcharge

-A surcharge will apply to shipments that are billed to a third party.
-The surcharge applies when an account unrelated to the shipper, as solely determined by FedEx, is billed as a third party for the shipment.
-It will be charged to the third-party payer.
+A surcharge will apply to shipments that will bill to a third party.
+The surcharge applies when an account unrelated to the shipper, as determined by FedEx, is billed as a third party for the shipment.
+The charges apply to the third-party payer.
 See the Billing section in the FedEx Express Terms and Conditions and the FedEx Ground Tariff for the definition of a Bill Third Party shipment.

 The sender is ultimately responsible for all charges and fees if the recipient or third party fails or refuses to pay for the shipments.
 Be aware that the complete package cost could be rebilled back to your account if you are the shipper.
 The FedEx money-back guarantee still applies to packages with the FedEx